hoangcn95/go-coffeeshop-imitate/workings/README.md

 - How to add unit + integration tests ?
 - [grpc] How to add retry mechanism in grpc_client for overcome hiccup network issues ?
 - [grpc] How to add circuit breaker for push up system reliability ?
+- [buf] How to add versioning control for each change .proto interaction